 - AI for Cyber Security

 Apart from these courses, there are free websites or blogs that you can leverage to learn AI in your own self-paced way.
-The best one of them is provided by Javatpoint.
 It covers almost all the topics and algorithms with hands-on practical examples.

 Apart from that, you can also learn AI in the most complete and in-depth manner through some excellent books mentioned below.